Search

 Back to top

-There are two types of contrast problems – the first occurs when there are very different light levels from one area to another, and the other is contrast between the colours of objects.
+There are two types of contrast problems – the first occurs when there are very different light levels from one area to another, and the other occurs when there is contrast between the colours of objects.

 The immediate work area should be brighter than surrounding areas.
-If the surrounding area is brighter than the work area, your attention is distracted away from the work area.
+If the surrounding area is brighter than the work area, your attention will be distracted away from the work area.

-The contrast between colours of objects, such as between the print itself and paper, or text and background on computer screens, can also cause problems.
-Too little contrast between print and the paper – or characters on a VDT screen and the background – makes reading tasks difficult.
-In an industrial setting an example would be that moving and stationary machine parts are hard to distinguish if they are the same colour.
+The contrast between colours of objects, such as between the print itself and paper, or text and background on screens, can also cause problems.
+Too little contrast between print and the paper – or characters on a screen and the background – makes reading tasks difficult.
+In an industrial setting, an example would be that moving and stationary machine parts are hard to distinguish if they are the same colour, or when colour matching is critical (such as choosing fabrics or paints).

 Example of contrast